shashi/FileTrees.jl/page/index.md

 # method 2

 yellow = dfs[glob"*/*/yellow.csv"]
-green = diff(dfs, yellow);
+green = rm(dfs, yellow);
 ```

-[`diff`](api/#diff) allows you to "subtract" a tree structure from another.
-Here we have only yellow and green taxi files, so diff only leaves the green files behind.
+[`rm`](api/#rm) allows you to "subtract" a tree structure from another.
+Here we have only yellow and green taxi files, so rm only leaves the green files behind.

 Let's see how they look: